raczynskik/raczynskik.github.io/_pages/contact.md

 If you have any questions or would like to discuss your software testing needs, please do not hesitate to contact me.

-You can reach me at krzysztof@krzysztofraczynski.pl, and I will be happy to assist you.
+You can reach me at [linkedin](https://www.linkedin.com/in/raczynskikrzysztof/), and I will be happy to assist you.
 I welcome your feedback and look forward to hearing from you!